-Fifty-seven years ago today, at about 2.30 am on 28th August 1955, a fourteen-year-old boy named Emmett Till was kidnapped at gunpoint from his great-uncle’s house in Money, Mississippi.
+Fifty-eight years ago today, at about 2.30 am on 28th August 1955, a fourteen-year-old boy named Emmett Till was kidnapped at gunpoint from his great-uncle’s house in Money, Mississippi.
 His kidnappers then drove to a disused plantation shed in neighboring Sunflower County, where they brutally beat the teenager, gouging out one eye.
 A witness heard Till’s screams for hours until his tormenters finally shot him in the head with a .45-caliber pistol.
 They then tied a seventy-five-pound cotton gin fan around his neck with barbed wire in an unsuccessful attempt to weigh down Till’s body before they dumped him into the Tallahatchie River.
 A white teenage boy discovered the tortured, swollen, and decomposing body three days later.
 The fourteen-year-old had been so badly beaten and mutilated that he could only be identified by his father’s ring that he wore.
 This brutal murder of a teenager – and the antecedent and subsequent events – would be instrumental in launching the civil rights movement.

 Emmett Louis “Bobo” Till was from Chicago and had been raised by his mother, his parents having separated in 1942.
 On August 20th, Till’s mother, Mamie Till Bradley, who worked in the Chicago branch of the Air Force Procurement Office, sent Emmett and his cousin, Curtis Jones, to Mississippi on vacation to stay with their uncle, Moses Wright.
 Mamie warned her impulsive son about the difference between segregation in the North and South, and advised him not to speak to white people.